sebnitu/vrembem/packages/grid/README.md

 ### Markup

-The most basic imlementation of the grid component consists of two elements.
+The most basic implementation of the grid component consists of two elements.
 By default, `grid__item`'s split the available space within the `grid` parent evenly:

 - `grid`
 - `grid__item`